 The Oneida CAB has since formed important alliances that help it achieve its ongoing goals.
 Some of its partners and collaborators are listed below:

 - Great Lakes Native American Elders Association (GLNAEA) — The Wisconsin ADRC and GLNAEA jointly host Alzheimer’s in Indian Country educational events in conjunction with GLNAEA’s quarterly meetings.
 The programs offer educational programming on brain health and the impacts of Alzheimer’s disease in Native American communities.
-The program paused during COVID-19 and will return in spring 2022.
 Upcoming events will be listed on the Wisconsin ADRC events page.

 - Memory Keepers–Medical Discovery Team at the University of Minnesota School of Medicine, Duluth Campus — Indigenous Cultural Understanding of Alzheimer’s Disease and Related Dementias — Research and Engagement (ICARE) is a collaborative grant effort between the Memory Keepers research team, scientists at UW–Madison and First Nation community members in Manitoulin Island, Ontario.
 The National Institute on Aging originally funded the grant in 2018, and in 2021 it received renewed grant support through 2026.